Purpose of these notes:

 - Club social functions – Around 4 to 6 annually

 - Club and District activities – Usually 2 per year

 - Community service – Time commitment will depend on you

 100% attendance is urged and honored in Rotary.

-This goal can be achieved by attending each weekly meeting of our Club or by making up for any missed meetings by attending another relevant Rotary meeting within 14 days before or after a missed meeting of our Club.
+This goal can be achieved by attending each weekly meeting of our Club or by making up for any missed meetings by attending another relevant Rotary meeting or event within 14 days before or after a missed meeting of our Club.

 - You should be in attendance at least 60% of a meeting to receive credit.

 - You should attend, or make up, at least 50% of the regular meetings of the Club.

 - You should attend at least 30% of the regular meetings of the Club.